hphelion/documentation/commercial/GA1/ceph/commercial.ceph-rados-gateway-dmz-ha-proxy.md

  			stats enable
   			stats uri /

-3. Restart haproxy service
+3. To restart haproxy service, enter:

         /etc/init.d/haproxy restart

-####Validation
+####Validating the Installation
+To validate the Ceph RADOS Gateway - DMZ HAProxy installation, consider:

 * Validation is performed from client node.
-* Swift requests are purely v1 as keystone is not integrated into this system.
-Hence, ensure that s3 and swift user are created using `radosgw-admin` commands.
+* Swift requests are purely v1 as the Identity service (Keystone) is not integrated into this system.
+Therefore, make sure that S3 and the Swift user are created using the `radosgw-admin` commands.
-* Ensure CA certificate is available in `/usr/local/share/ca-certificates`
+* Make sure the CA certificate is available in `/usr/local/share/ca-certificates`
 * Execute `update-ca-certificates`
-* curl or swift calls as shown the following command must succeed.
+* cURL or Swift calls as shown below must succeed.

 		curl  https://192.168.122.152
 		swift -V 1.0 -A https://HA.ex.com/auth/v1.0 -U s3User:swiftUser -K Ks0qeIDJz5SBU7WuVi6RattjaXign54seoNqAh1O list